szczyglis-dev/extended-dump-bundle/README.md

 ```

-## Customizing eXtended Dump
+## Customizing Extended Dump

-You can fully customize window appearance, CSS and JS by overriding templates from `./src/Resources/views` in your own templates directory.
+You can fully customize the window's appearance, CSS, and JS by overriding the templates located in `./src/Resources/views` within your own templates directory.

-# Built-in system components
+## Built-in system components

-### Request / Response component
+### Request / Response Component

-This section displays the current Request and Response objects:
+This section displays the current `Request` and `Response` objects:

 ![sys_request](https://user-images.githubusercontent.com/61396542/166000766-94cb1d4b-0f59-4d37-b495-198786cefc5d.png)

-### Doctrine component
+### Doctrine Component

-This section displays a list of all entities used in the application, along with the names and types of defined fields, methods from the class of the given Entity, as well as methods available in the repositories:
+This section displays a list of all entities used in the application, including the names and types of defined fields, methods from the class of the given Entity, and methods available in the repositories:

 ![sys_doctrine](https://user-images.githubusercontent.com/61396542/166000823-f7f7d8ca-0230-4127-8e45-cc280867d3fb.png)

-### Request variables component
+### Request Variables Component

-This section displays the contents of $_GET, $_POST, $_SESSION and $_COOKIE:
+This section displays the contents of `$_GET`, `$_POST`, `$_SESSION`, and `$_COOKIE`:

 ![sys_vars](https://user-images.githubusercontent.com/61396542/166000783-64b2fecf-10c9-4c52-8648-4eeb58714422.png)

-### User component
+### User Component

-This section displays the object with the currently logged in user:
+This section displays the object representing the currently logged-in user:

 ![sys_user](https://user-images.githubusercontent.com/61396542/166001242-ada036df-2883-4220-86a1-1055f5bb0db8.png)

-### Server component
+### Server Component

-Useful information about the server is displayed in this section, such as the PHP version, the versions of the loaded modules, and the contents of $_ENV and $_SERVER:
+This section displays useful information about the server, such as the PHP version, the versions of loaded modules, and the contents of `$_ENV` and `$_SERVER`:

 ![sys_server](https://user-images.githubusercontent.com/61396542/166000868-720e2e12-78ce-41cd-865f-3de887f8e74c.png)

-### Parameters component
+### Parameters Component

 This section displays the values of all parameters defined in the application:

 ![sys_params](https://user-images.githubusercontent.com/61396542/166000876-b0090b91-db6d-4fdd-99a7-19ce069445a0.png)

 ## Configuration

-In `config/packages/extended_dump.yaml`, you can create a configuration and change the way sections are displayed.
+In `config/packages/extended_dump.yaml`, you can define configuration settings and modify how sections are displayed.

 The default appearance of `extended_dump.yaml`: